flipbitsnotburgers/corrode86/README.md

 ## Video Display

-The emulator includes a simple text-mode video display that maps memory addresses 2000-3999 to an 80x25 character display.
-The video output is rendered in the terminal using ANSI escape codes for colors:
+The emulator maps video memory at physical address 0xB8000 (standard text mode location).
+Characters are displayed in an 80x25 terminal window using ANSI escape codes for colors:

 - White text for letters (A-Z)
 - Yellow for asterisks (*)
 - Green for the ship (^)

-Memory mapping: Address = Row * 80 + Column + 2000
+Video memory layout: Physical Address = 0xB8000 + (Row * 80 + Column) * 2

 ## Implemented Instructions